waterbear-cloud/paco/docs/internals.rst

 ``.template`` attribute any commands that need to happen after are applied and the stack is given orders to the StackGroup.

+Every Stack is created with a ``.resource`` attribute.
+This is the model object which contains the configuration for that Stacks template.
+The ``IResource`` interface in the models provides an ``is_enabled()`` method, and a ``.order`` and ``.change_protected`` attributes.
+This helps inform the stack if it should be modified, and in which order, or if it shouldn't be touched at all.

+Every Stack as a ``stack_ref`` property.
+This is normally the paco.ref for the ``.resource`` but it can also be extended with a ``support_resource_ref_ext`` when the Stack is created.
+For example, an ASG resource needs a LogGroup stack where it will log to.
+This is a supporting resource that isn't explicitly declared in the configuration.
+The same happens for Alarms, which add a '.alarms' extension to the ref.

 StackTemplate
 ^^^^^^^^^^^^^